UserTesting Data Processing Agreement for Customers

 SCHEDULE 1: STANDARD CONTRACTUAL CLAUSES

 By executing the DPA, Customer is deemed to execute the SCCs as set out in full on our website, which will have legally binding force on the parties.
 A link to the SCCs can be found here.
-The following Appendices are incorporated by reference into the SCCs.
+The following Appendices are incorporated by reference into the DPA

-DESCRIPTION OF THE TRANSFERS (CONTROLLER TO PROCESSOR)
+DESCRIPTION OF TRANSFERS

 The Data Exporter is (i) the company that has executed the Standard Contractual Clauses as a Data Exporter and (ii) all Customer Affiliates (as defined under the Agreement) established within the European Economic Area (EEA) and Switzerland that export Customer Personal Data under the Agreement.